gofractally/psibase/doc/psidk/src/format/schema.md

 A definition may also have these optional fields:

 - `"customJson"`, a boolean, indicates the type uses custom JSON serialization.
-We recommend against using this in most cases since it requires special handling in all serializers and deserializers. psibase uses it for public and private keys, signatures, [psibase::AccountNumber], and [psibase::MethodNumber].
+We recommend against using this in most cases since it requires special handling in all serializers and deserializers.
+Psibase uses it for public and private keys, signatures, [psibase::AccountNumber], and [psibase::MethodNumber].
 The serialization libraries which communicate with psibase (e.g. the js library) support this set, but not additional ones.
 Only valid for structs.
 - `"definitionWillNotChange"`, a boolean, indicates the definition for this type will not change in the future.
 It opts into an alternative fracpack encoding which saves 2 bytes.
 Only valid for structs.
 - [`"methods"`](#method-definitions).
 Only valid for structs.